 Is your business prepared for a pandemic?
-Find out how to keep your business productive and your team connected and learn about cybersecurity offerings for remote teams.
+First, read about how San Diego businesses are using IT to prepare for the coronavirus.
+Then, find out how to keep your business productive and your team connected and learn about cybersecurity offerings for remote teams.

 We’ve been impressed by how organizations in San Diego are taking quick action to protect their fellow citizens from the spread of COVID-19 (coronavirus).
-Many have also distributed contingency plans in case group meetings need to be modified to keep attendees safe.
-Here is how a few San Diego organizations are using IT to prepare for the coronavirus.
+What is one of the top solutions?
+Using new technology to modify group meetings and events to keep attendees safe.
+Here is how a few San Diego businesses are using IT to prepare for the coronavirus.

 Online Medical Care Support

 On March 10th, the CEO of San Diego Alzheimer’s Society announced the cancelation of all classes and group programs.
-They are continuing to support their community needs by utilizing an online live chat program on their website and can also field questions via phone and email.
+Phone, email, and an online live chat program on their website now provides community support.

 Supporting Work from Home (WFH)

-Many businesses are supporting WFH options to protect their employees from possible contamination or to isolate employees who have recently traveled out of the country.
-We spoke with one local tech company that is mandating a 14-day WFH period for recent international travelers and has since banned both domestic and international business trips.
-The legal department of the Port of San Diego is doing a pilot test on Friday of their remote work setup to ensure viability in the case extended isolation becomes necessary.
-Their shipyard activity has been unaffected, though hotel revenue is affected by event cancelations).
+- Testing WFH: legal department of the Port of San Diego is doing a pilot test on Friday of their remote work setup.
+The test will ensure viability in the case extended isolation becomes necessary.
+So far, shipyard activity has been unaffected, though hotel revenue is affected by event cancelations).

 Working on the Cure

-Perhaps most exciting, because San Diego has such a thriving life science community, many local businesses are actively working on solutions to cure the disease.
-On January 23rd, Inovio Pharmaceuticals was selected by the Coalition for Epidemic Preparedness Innovations (CEPI) to develop a coronavirus vaccine, while in March Arcturus Therapeutics was awarded $10M for Potential Coronavirus Vaccine development and has already developed a vaccine.
+San Diego has a thriving life science community, with many local businesses actively working on solutions to cure the disease.
+On January 23rd, Inovio Pharmaceuticals was selected by the Coalition for Epidemic Preparedness Innovations (CEPI) to develop a coronavirus vaccine.
+In March, Arcturus Therapeutics was awarded $10M for Potential Coronavirus Vaccine development and has already developed a vaccine.

-What Else Can San Diego Businesses do to Protect Against Coronavirus?
+What Else Can San Diego Businesses do to Prepare for Coronavirus?